muzzi92/ghostr/README.md

     * It's been a while since I've played around with the front end and had to get used to it again.

 ## Improvements
+* Fix bug in `SpreadsheetProcessor`.
+You can see full details of the issue [here](https://stackoverflow.com/questions/54276516/google-api-python-client-from-six-moves-import-zip-importerror-no-module-name)
 * More testing.
 It would be great to fully test this app with complete unit, interface and integration tests.
 I chose to put testing on the backburner due to time constraints.
 * Using Key objects to access Datastore entities would have been a cleaner approach than wrapping GQL queries but took more time to get familiar with.
 * Replace `GhostrEngine.setup()` function with a better approach for populating the Database prior to app launch.
 E.g. Running it from separate script before hand.